(Mr.) JEAN STERN

-A recognized authority on California Impressionism, Art Historian Jean Stern has extensive experience in the field as an author, curator, lecturer, and teacher.
-In over twenty-five years at the museum, he has established a national presence for the Irvine Museum in the fields of California Art and History through a noteworthy international series of books, exhibitions, lectures, articles and video documentaries.
+A Director Emeritus of the Irvine Museum, Art Historian Jean Stern is a recognized authority on California Impressionism.
+Jean has extensive experience in the field as an author, curator, lecturer, and teacher.
+In over twenty-five years at the museum, he has established a national presence for the museum in the fields of California Art and History through a noteworthy international series of books, exhibitions, lectures, articles and video documentaries.
 In his career, he has presented over 250 lectures and judged and juried nearly 100 art competitions.

 Mr. Stern has written essays for over 25 books and museum exhibition catalogues, such as all three PLEIN AIR PAINTERS OF CALIFORNIA series of books; GUY ROSE: American Impressionist; ENCHANTED ISLE: A History of Painting on Santa Catalina Island; FRANZ A. BISCHOFF: The Life and Art of an American Master, 2010; CALIFORNIA LIGHT: One Hundred Years of the California Art Club, with Molly Siple, 2011; ART OF THE NATIONAL PARKS, with Susan Hallsten McGarry and Terry Lawson Dunn, 2013; WINDOWS IN TIME: The Hilbert Collection of California Scene Painting, 2016; and PAINTING CALIFORNIA co-authored with Molly Siple, 2017.